 Unlike a regular conversation, every word in an email can be re-read and analyzed to infer meaning.
-Emails also take extra time to read, so cut the chatter and be as efficient as possibly by eliminating unnecessary words.
+Emails also take extra time to read, so cut the chatter and be as efficient as possible by eliminating unnecessary words.
 If you have a problem or are making a request, state so clearly and offer suggestions that are easy to follow.

 Avoid Using “BCC”

-The blind copy feature in email allows you to share a message with others without the intended recipient being aware.
+The blind copy feature in the email allows you to share a message with others without the intended recipient being aware.
 This might appear like a useful way to update your boss or share news with a wider circle of friends, but it comes across as secretive.
 Instead, modern rules of digital etiquette suggest copying a person openly or not copying them at all.

 Lay Off the Caps Lock